-12. ULO Stretch Goal:
+M. ULO Stretch Goal:

-Subrecipients should manage their programs and subaward funding in ways that reduce the length of time that federal funds obligated and committed to subaward projects are "unspent" federal funds, not yet drawn down through disbursements to subaward recipients.
-EPA encourages the reduction of these unliquidated obligations (ULOs) by applying the following programmatic term and condition.
+Sub-recipients should manage their programs and sub-award funding in ways that reduce the length of time that federal funds obligated and committed to sub-award projects are "unspent" federal funds, not yet drawn down through disbursements to sub-award sub-recipients.

-Subrecipients are to apply these "stretch" goals throughout the life of the agreement and to confer with your DOH Contract Manager whenever instances arise that make attainment of these stretch goals unlikely.
+Assistance agreement sub-recipients are to apply these "stretch" goals throughout the life of the assistance agreement and to confer with your DOH Contract Manager whenever instances arise that make attainment of these stretch goals unlikely.

-Stretch Goal: All funds should be spent in 2 years.
+Stretch Goal: All funds should be spent by 2 1⁄2 years of award start date.